Vitamin B12 and Folate

 The doctor is looking for vitamin B12 and/or folate deficiency.
 If a symptomatic patient has decreased concentrations of vitamin B12 and/or folate, then it is likely that he has some degree of deficiency.
 The test results indicate the presence of deficiency, but do not necessarily reflect the severity of the anaemia or neuropathy associated with the deficiency.

 It is possible to have low B12 or folate levels on blood tests without any clinical problems.
 In the case of B12 measurements, this partly reflects a weakness in the standard B12 blood test (also called serum cobalamin) which does not directly measure whether there is an actual deficiency of active vitamin B12 in the cells of the body.
-Second-line tests that might help determine true deficiency include plasma methylmalonic acid and plasma homocysteine.
-Serum holotranscobalamin (also referred to as ‘active’ B12) has the potential as an alternative first-line test, but some uncertainty may still exist.
-The availability of these second-line tests is currently very limited.
+Second-line tests that might help determine true deficiency include plasma/serum methylmalonic acid and homocysteine.
+Serum holotranscobalamin (also referred to as ‘active’ B12) is an alternative first-line test, but some uncertainty may still exist.
+The availability of these second-line tests is currently limited.

 If a patient with a vitamin B12 or folate deficiency is being treated with oral supplements (or with intramuscular B12 injections), then normal or elevated results indicate a response to treatment.
 It is not standard practice to monitor patients having regular B12 injections.